MiSTle-Dev/Boards/mistle_gw3a_20/README.md

 ## Cores

-Currently only the NanoMig has been ported to this board.
+Currently the NanoMig and C64Nano had been ported to this board.
 A tested and fully working core for the GW5A-25K is available and can be built using the following command: